Dylan Moore Player Props: Mariners vs. Angels

 Dylan Moore At The Plate

-- Moore is batting .160 with two doubles, four home runs and five walks.
+- Moore has three doubles, five home runs and six walks while hitting .185.

-- Moore has gotten a hit in five of 22 games this year (22.7%), with multiple hits twice.
+- Moore has picked up a hit in six of 23 games this year, with multiple hits three times.

-- Moore has driven in a run in five games this year (22.7%), including two games with multiple runs batted in.
+- Moore has driven in a run in six games this season (26.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.